Early-type galaxy density profiles from IllustrisTNG: I. Galaxy correlations and the impact of baryons: Methodology

 \subsection{Analysis}

-An exact power-law model $\rho(r) \propto r^{-\gamma^{\prime}}$ provides a reasonable approximation to the total radial density profile of a given galaxy.
+An exact power-law model $\rho(r) \propto r^{-\gamma^{\prime}}$ provides a reasonable approximation to the galaxy total radial density profile, i.e. the combined radial matter density profile of all dark matter, stellar, and gas particles of a given galaxy.
 In practice, whether in observation or simulation, the slope index $\gamma^{\prime}$ of an approximate power-law is always measured within a given radial range $(r_{\mathrm{1}}, r_{\mathrm{2}})$, usually from about a tenth the galaxy effective radius out to a few effective radii (see Section \ref{sec:3.2} for details).
 For each galaxy in our IllustrisTNG ETG sample, we adopt the position of the particle with the minimum gravitational potential in its host halo as the center of the galaxy.
 Assuming spherical symmetry, we calculate the total radial density distribution in 100 radial bins, equally divided in logarithmic scale.
 We then perform a linear fit (with equal radial weighting) to $\log\rho(r)-\log r$ within a given radial interval $(r_{\mathrm{1}}, r_{\mathrm{2}})$ and define the best linear fit slope as the power-law density slope $\gamma^{\prime}$ for the total radial density distribution.
+This best-fit power-law slope of the total matter radial density profile is a 3D measure of the radial distribution of both baryonic and dark matter within the galaxy, so we choose to scale ($r_{1}$, $r_{2}$) using the 3D stellar half mass radius $R_{1/2}$ (which includes all stellar particles assigned to this galaxy by \textsc{subfind}) throughout this paper.
 Although the observational modeling techniques implemented for deriving the power-law slopes involve various assumptions, the quantitative analysis of their systematic biases is beyond the scope of this paper.
 Therefore, we make direct comparison of the `true' 3D power-law slope of the total mass density profile of the IllustrisTNG ETGs with the observational power-law slopes; i.e. we do not attempt to mock the observational procedures to derive $\gamma^{\prime}$.